joelnewswanger/Donegeon/README.md

 I ended up having a lot of fun with it again, and adding some new functionality.

 You can find the game hosted on my [personal portfolio](https://joelnewswanger.github.io/) if you want to play.
+Just know that it is a completely random assortment of adjectives.
+Please don't be offended if it calls you colorful names.